sta/websocket-sharp/README.md

 This means a log with less than `LogLevel.DEBUG` isn't outputted.

-And if you want to output a log, you should use any of output methods.
+And if you want to output a log, you should use any of the output methods.
 The following outputs a log with `LogLevel.DEBUG`.

 ```cs
 ws.Log.Debug ("This is a debug message.");